gkroon/gentoo-pi/README.md

-                       encrypt the root partition with (e.g. correcthorsebatterystaple) -S, --encrypt-swap   optionally encrypt the swap partition with a random IV each time the system boots
+                       encrypt the root partition with (e.g. correcthorsebatterystaple) -S, --encrypt-swap   optionally encrypt the swap partition with a random IV each time the system boots -V, --verify         specify whether to verify tarball before " installing with a boolean (e.g. 0)"

 ```